 It will be critical for booking agencies to work with their State CODIS Administrator to ensure all requirements are met for participation in Rapid DNA (see Rapid DNA Requirements).

 For purposes of uploading and/or searching CODIS, Rapid DNA systems are not authorized for use on crime scene samples.
 The analysis of forensic samples by a Rapid DNA system is not compliant with the FBI Director’s Quality Assurance Standards (QAS) for Forensic DNA Testing Laboratories and therefore is not permitted to be uploaded and/or searched in CODIS at this time.
 Cheek swabs are ideal for Rapid DNA machines, as they contain large amounts of fresh DNA from one individual.
 Forensic samples vary widely, from the age, exposure and nature of the sample to the amount and quality of DNA it may contain.
 Most critically, forensic samples often contain mixtures of DNA from more than one individual that requires interpretation by a trained scientist.
 For these reasons, all crime scene samples must be processed by an accredited forensic DNA Laboratory that follows the FBI Quality Assurance Standards for Forensic DNA Testing Laboratories to be uploaded and/or searched in the CODIS system.
+In simple terms, there currently is significant risk in consuming a crime scene (forensic) sample without generating a probative DNA result when using a Rapid DNA system.

 There are many challenges that must be overcome before the FBI can consider the use of Rapid DNA systems for crime scene sample analysis.
 The Bureau continues to assess how these challenges can be addressed to include monitoring enhancements to Rapid DNA technology.
 Among the major challenges is the requirement to determine the amount of DNA present in a sample (necessary to maximize the resulting quality of the DNA profile, assess for contamination, etc.) and the development of expert systems for crime scene sample analysis.